Three perspectives on categorical symmetric Howe duality: Diagrammatic algebras

 \subsection{Algebras}

 In this section, we introduce the algebraic construction that will unify the perspectives appearing here.
-These algebras have appeared in many previous works of the author and collaborators \cite{Webmerged,WebCB,WebwKLR,KTWWYO,WebGT, WebTGK}: \begin{definition} A {\bf KLRW diagram} is a collection of finitely many oriented curves in $\R\times [0,1]$ whose projection to the second factor is a diffeomorphism.
+These algebras have appeared in many previous works of the author and collaborators \cite{WebCB, WebTGK,Webmerged,WebwKLR,KTWWYO,WebGT}, as well as the line of research of Khovanov, Lauda, Sussan and Yonezawa \cite{KSred,KLSY}: \begin{definition} A {\bf KLRW diagram} is a collection of finitely many oriented curves in $\R\times [0,1]$ whose projection to the second factor is a diffeomorphism.
 Each curve is either \begin{itemize} \item colored red and labeled with the integer $\rankp$ and decorated with finitely many dots; \item colored black and labeled with $i\in [1,\rankm]$ and decorated with finitely many dots.
 Let $v_i$ be the number of black strands with label $i$. \end{itemize} The diagram must be locally of the form with each curve oriented in the negative direction.
 In particular, no red strands can ever cross.
-Each curve must meet both $y=0$ and $y=1$ at distinct points from the other curves. \end{definition} Readers familiar with the conventions of \cite{Webmerged, WebTGK}, etc. might be surprised to see dots on red strands as well as black.
+Each curve must meet both $y=0$ and $y=1$ at distinct points from the other curves. \end{definition} Readers familiar with the conventions of \cite{WebTGK,Webmerged}, etc. might be surprised to see dots on red strands as well as black.
 This corresponds to the ``canonical deformation'' discussed in \cite[\S 2.7]{WebwKLR} or the ``redotting'' of \cite{KSred}.

-We'll typically only consider KLRW diagrams up to isotopy.
+We'll only consider KLRW diagrams up to isotopy.
 Since the orientation on a diagram is clear, we typically won't draw it.

 We call the lines $y=0,1$ the {\bf bottom} and {\bf top} of the diagram.
 Reading across the bottom and top from left to right, we obtain a sequence $\Bi=(i_1, \dots, i_V)$ of elements of $[1,\rankp]$ labelling both red and black strands, where $V$ is the total number of strands.